seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 dogs.set(`Hugo`, 6);
 ```

-WeakMap object is a collection of key/value pairs in which the keys are weakly referenced.The keys must be objects and the values can be arbitrary values.
+WeakMap object is a collection of key/value pairs in which the keys are weakly referenced.
+The keys must be objects or non-reference Symbol and the values can any JS types.

 WeakMap do not have a size.